VForWaTer/hydrobox/docs/contribution.rst

         unittest.main()

-This is a very basic example that does check three different things.
+This is a very basic example that checks three different things.
 It uses our new tool to load a file of known content into the variable ``df``.

 .. _contrib_docstrings: